tracymiao111/Pipelined-CPU-Design/README.md

 - **Components**: Verifications of Multiplier, FIFO (First In, First Out), and CAM (Content Addressable Memory).
 - **Special Focus**: Implementation of a Cacheline Adaptor in HDL.

-### MP2: Design of a Multicycle RISC-V Processor
+### MP2: Design of a Multicycle RV32I Processor
-- **Objective**: To delve into the intricacies of a multicycle processor architecture based on the RISC-V instruction set.
+- **Objective**: To delve into the intricacies of a multicycle processor architecture based on the RV32I instruction set.

 ### MP3: Advanced Cache Implementation
 - **Details**: Development of a 4-Way Set Associative Cache.